felleg/felleg.gitlab.io-backup/content/books/book-57-measure-what-matters.md

 guess at the path that will lead your team to victory.
 Execution is your attempt at walking this path.
-Like the archer aiming for a target on the board, you might flinch and shoot your arrow at the wrong location, impacting the entire business.
+Like the archer aiming for a target on the board, you might flinch and shoot your arrow at the wrong location, impacting the entire business in unpredictable ways.

 {{< figure src="/img/strategy-and-execution.png" position="center" >}}